kryptine/clean-stdenv/libraries/htmlGEC/Examples/ReadMe.txt

 4. Open the browser and select yourname.php
 It should display a page in the same way as the original application you copied.

 5. Now modify the application as desired.
-Test the page using the browser.
+Test the page using a browser.

 Have fun,